aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

   <h2>Honesty.
 Curiosity.
 Willingness.</h2>

   <div class="value-item">
-    <p><strong>Honesty</strong> to be realistic about what I know, what I don't, and who I am—even when the answer isn't particularly polished.</p>
+    <p><strong>Honesty</strong> to be realistic about what I know, what I don't, and who I am, even when the answer isn't particularly polished.</p>
   </div>

   <div class="value-item">